akretion/ak-odoo-incubator/mrp_subcontract_location/README.rst

 #.
 Create as many warehouses as needed (At least one per supplier whom does manufacturing).
 Set the partner of the warehouse to the supplier (it can be his plant facility).
 #.
 Set the picking type id of the BOM to warehouse_of_the_supplier.manufacturing
+#.
+You should manually set procurement routes for alternatives suppliers.
+#.
+New raw materials moves are automatically assigned

 Known issues / Roadmap